 But it’s also so beautiful!
 And I’m glad we visited.
 I’m glad I got to see it, I loved the time I spent there, and I would recommend it to anyone who’s looking for a bit of a splurge in Thailand.
 I loved our hotel pool and enjoyed every moment I spent on the beautiful beach there.

 So, I guess that overall, I really liked Koh Ngai, but I also knew there were plenty of other Thai islands that offer more for less money.

-If you’re a backpacker, you will want to avoid Koh Ngai like the coronavirus!
+If you’re a backpacker, you will want to avoid Koh Ngai!
 It’s way too expensive for travellers on a tight budget — head to Koh Mook instead.
 Oh, and if you’re looking for a party scene, this isn’t the place for you either.
 Koh Ngai is very chilled out.